MBlazina/reusable-web-components-svelte/README.md

 ## Pros of Svelte
 1. ### Bundle size
-As we said, Svelte is a compiler so all your code in the end will be optimized, minimised and also all the unused scss will be deleted in the build.
+As we said, Svelte is a compiler so all your code, in the end, will be optimized, minimized and also all the unused scss will be deleted in the build.
 Svelte also has a lot less boilerplate code or 8 lines block of code with array destructuring to update one variable like it is the case of React but the user experience and ease of use is subjective so I will just leave a meme here :D

 ![svelereact](https://user-images.githubusercontent.com/26542107/145724696-ea4abbed-200a-40fe-8c00-c31a155a98b6.jpg)